Overview of Delaware Testing Requirements

 - The Delaware Department of Education does not require a Social Security Number (SSN) to process educator certification paperwork.
 ETS does not require your SSN for its own purposes, but will submit it to the Delaware Department of Education with your test results.
 However, failure to provide your SSN could delay processing of your certification application.

 - If you test in Delaware, your score report will be automatically sent to the Delaware Department of Education.
 If you test outside of Delaware, select the Delaware Department of Education (state code 7065) as a score recipient when you register or on an additional score report request.

 Who Must Take the Tests?

-- Most professional educators seeking initial licensure in Delaware must take the Praxis I or the Core test(s).
+- Most professional educators seeking initial licensure in Delaware must take the Praxis Core test(s).

-- Candidates who hold full and current out-of-state licensure/certification (see reciprocity) are exempt from Delaware's Praxis I or Core testing requirements.
+- Candidates who hold full and current out-of-state licensure/certification (see reciprocity) are exempt from Delaware's Praxis Core testing requirements.

 - In Delaware, you must also pass the appropriate Praxis II tests for each area of certification you seek, if the test is applicable and available.

 - For more information about initial licensure or certification, visit the DEEDS website.